KodeMunkie/cutout-remastered/README.md

-# ✂ 🎨 Cutout Remastered
+# 🃏 Shapesnap 🃏
 > Render a raster image to SVG using primitive shapes.

-This library renders raster images to SVG images.
+This library renders raster images to SVG images
 The algorithm repeatedly generates and mutates shapes, keeping only those that closely match the original bitmap.

+Effectively it plays the card game "snap" with shapes until it finds a good match.

 The code has largely been ported from the [last known good fork of cutout](https://github.com/piwodlaiwo/cutout) which itself is derived from [Primitive](https://github.com/fogleman/primitive).